 Your Role in Preventing Blindness

 Eyesight is a priceless gift, a gift you can give by supporting the work of the Cole Eye Institute.
-Give a gift today to the Cole Eye Institute.
 You can designate your gift to the Cole Eye Institute and its Research, Education or Macular Degeneration Fund.

 Your support will help us continue developing new treatments for eye diseases that will save or restore a patient’s eyesight.
 With your help, the Cole Eye Institute can continue advancing treatments for eye diseases and shaping the future of eye care — so someone doesn’t have to imagine life without eyesight.